Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/code/README.md

 ## Step 5: Open and Upload Code

-1. Open the Arduino code file (`Water_Level_Depth_Detection.ino`) in the Arduino IDE.
+1. Open the Arduino code file (`Temperature_Monitoring_System.ino`) in the Arduino IDE.

-2. Configure the code to include the Blynk library, Wi-Fi credentials, and settings for the water level depth detection sensor.
+2. Configure the code to include the Blynk library, Wi-Fi credentials, and settings for the LM34 temperature sensor.

 3. Verify and compile the code by clicking the checkmark icon (Verify) in the upper left corner of the Arduino IDE.